Adapters

 State management

-- Start sessions with existing open orders to ensure the adapter reconciles state on connect before issuing new commands.
+- Start sessions with existing open orders to verify the adapter reconciles state on connect before issuing new commands.

 - Seed preloaded positions and confirm position snapshots, valuation, and PnL agree with the venue prior to trading.